GreenMountainPower/spring-cloud-netflix-microservices/README.md

 ```
 Netflix has a Eureka-aware client-side load-balancing client called [Ribbon](https://github.com/Netflix/ribbon) that Spring Cloud integrates extensively.
 Ribbon is a client library with built-in software load balancers.

 To demonstrate service to service communication, in this case, between the `bus-service-client` and `train-service-client`, Spring Cloud Feign Integration is used.
 [Feign](https://github.com/Netflix/feign) is a handy project from Netflix that lets you describe a REST API client declaratively with annotations on an interface.
-To enable Fiegn, the below dependency is added:
+To enable Feign, the below dependency is added:
 ```bash
 		<dependency>
 			<groupId>org.springframework.cloud</groupId>